lkingsford/EmuBay/Rules.md

 Minimum bid for EBR, L&W or TMLC is its current revenue, minus its per dividend debt obligations, divided by the amount of shares owned by players including the one being sold, which is always rounded up to the next ₤.
 Minimum bid for the independents is the station price, shown on the card.

+The minimum bid must always be at least ₤1.

 Only the independent on top of the stack of independents is available.
 If an independent is auctioned, the station price is payed by the independent immediately after the auction.

 ### Take Resources